CAB Logo - Adviceguide home page link

 Discounts

 If only one person lives in a property they will get a 25% discount on the council tax bill.
 When working out how many people live in a property, some people are not counted.
 These are called disregarded people.
-If everyone who lives in the property is disregarded, there will still be a council tax bill, but there will be a 50% discount.
-People are disregarded when they are:

 • aged 17 or under